sidalit/inference-snaps/docs/index.rst

 AI model snaps allow you to package famous AI models as snaps that can be deployed on all compatible hardware.

-It checks the hardware available on the host machine and recommends the stack that is optimised for the available hardware.
+It checks the hardware available on the host machine and recommends the stack that is optimized for the available hardware.

 .. toctree::
    :hidden: